rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 ## 3. Quay.io Repository Setup

-We need a repository for storing our container images generated in our pipeline, for this reason we will generate an empty public quay.io repository and we will grant the proper RBAC and security to use them in our pipelines.
+We need a repository for storing our container images generated in our pipeline.
+For this reason, we will generate an empty public quay.io repository and grant the proper RBAC and security to use it in our pipelines.

 * Add a Public Quay Repository in Quay.io (we've used pipelines-vote-api repository as an example):

 [![](/images/sign-acs1.png "sign-acs1.png")]({{site.url}}/images/sign-acs1.png)

-* In the Settings repository, add a Robot Account user and assign Write or Admin permissions to this Quay Repository:
+* In the repository Settings, add a Robot Account user and assign Write or Admin permissions to this Quay Repository:

 [![](/images/sign-acs2.png "sign-acs2.png")]({{site.url}}/images/sign-acs2.png)